soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/add-custodians-to-case.md

 Use the following workflow to add and manage custodians in Advanced eDiscovery (Preview) cases within the Security & Compliance Center.

+![Custodian Management Tab](../media/CustodianMgtPage.png)

 ## Step 1: Identify potential custodians

-![Custodian Management Tab](../media/CustodianMgtPage.png)

-## Step 1: Identify Potential Custodians
 The first step is to identify the appropriate custodians for your matter.
 To add custodians to a case, you must be a member of the eDiscovery Managers or eDiscovery Admins role group.

 ![Identify Potential Custodians](../media/AddCustodianStep1.png)

-To add custodians to an existing Advanced eDiscovery case:
+To add custodians to an existing Advanced eDiscovery (Preview) case:

- 1. From the **Advanced eDiscovery** page, navigiate to your case.
+1. From the **Advanced eDiscovery (Preview)** page, go to your case.

- 2. Once you have selected a case, navigate to the **Custodians** tab and then click **+ Add Custodian**.
+2. After you have selected a case, go to the **Custodians** tab and click **+ Add Custodian**.

 3. Choose the custodians that you want to add to the case.
-You can start by typing to search & select the users fron your company's Azure Active Directory.
+You can start by typing to search and select the users from your organization's Azure Active Directory.

- 4. Once you have finalized your list of custodians, click **Next** to begin identifying potential data sources.
+4. After you have finalized the list of custodians, click **Next** to begin identifying potential data sources.

 ## (Optional) Step 2: Select custodian data sources

 After you have added custodians to a case, you can leverage Office 365 to help you identify and preserve the primary custodian data sources.
 The next step in this workflow is to select the data sources owned by the custodians specified in Step 1.